jonas089/Badlands/Diffie-Hellman-Python/README.md

-# My implementation of Diffie-Hellman Symmetric Cryptography
+# Learning Key Exchange Cryptography from Wikipedia -> Diffie Hellman

 Python implementation of Diffie-Hellman according to Wikipedia. \
 For educational purposes only. \